If this FAQ didn't solve your problem, please feel free to ask on the Babel-users mailing list.

 Please upgrade to 1.4.0 or later, which recognises BATMAN interfaces automatically.

 Babeld version 1.5.0 and later has explicit support for tunnels, but it is not enabled by default.
-You will want to say something like:
+Just say:

-You need to do that on both sides of the tunnel.
+You should do that on both sides of the tunnel.

 If everything else fails, you can manually tweak babeld's metrics